dotnet/docs-aspire/docs/storage/azure-storage-queues-integration.md

 }
 ```

-### Use inline delegates
+#### Use inline delegates

-You can also pass the `Action<AzureStorageQueuesSettings> configureSettings` delegate to set up some or all the options inline, for example to disable the health check:
+You can also pass the `Action<AzureStorageQueuesSettings> configureSettings` delegate to set up some or all the options inline, for example to configure health checks:

 ```csharp
 builder.AddAzureQueueClient(